Florida Bankruptcy Facts

 - Only one payment is made, and that is to the Chapter 13 trustee.

-- Under certain circumstances we can even recover your vehicle after repossession and consolidate the remaining balance.
+- Under certain circumstances, we can even recover your vehicle after repossession and consolidate the remaining balance in bankruptcy court.

 Consolidate Student Loans

 - Student loans can be consolidated with other bills in a Chapter 13 bankruptcy.
 Be advised, though, that whatever rate your loans are consolidated at will be locked in regardless of future fluctuations in interest.

 Beware of Refinancing

 - If you have equity in your home, you can file a Chapter 13 bankruptcy, protect your equity, and repay your mortgage arrears over as long as three years.

 - Refinancing or taking out a second mortgage may just create an additional mortgage payment that you cannot afford, instead of repaying your mortgage arrears through a Chapter 13 Bankruptcy.
 Why eat up your equity with another mortgage?

 You should explore all of your options including chapter 7, and make sure you contact a bankruptcy attorney along the way so we may advise you or your legal rights.

 When you have quality legal representation, you become knowledgeable about your rights, and become less vulnerable to people trying to take advantage of you in a time of distress.